 As mentioned previously, tool windows can contain multiple tabs, or contents.

-To manage the contents of a tool window, you can call
+To manage the contents of a tool window, call

-To add a tab (content), you first need to create it by calling
+To add a tab (content), first create it by calling

 and then to add it to the tool window using